 Full Proposals are assessed by a selection panel using the criteria set out in this document (and repeated in the relevant template for each pathway).
 Each pathway has its own panel.
-The selection panels comprise leading researchers external to NZCER.
-Only those people who are not involved in submitting a bid themselves may undertake this role.
-The decisions made by the selectors at this stage are independent of the NZCER-based TLRI team.
+Selection panels comprise leading researchers external to NZCER.
+People undertaking this role must not have submitted a proposal themselves in the current round.
+Decisions made by selectors at the Full Proposal stage are independent of the NZCER-based TLRI team.

-The selection panels make a recommendation to the TLRI Advisory Board who make the final decision about project funding.
+Selection panels make a recommendation to the TLRI Advisory Board who make the final decision about project funding.
 Feedback will be provided to all applicants.
 The process is subject to independent audit.